wowow2/wowow2.github.io/index.md

 layout: single
 author_profile: true
 ---
 Welcome to my Website!
-This is where I post about my work experience, technical personal projects, and a blog covering both CS and my personal passions.
+This is where I post about my work experience, technical personal projects, and a blog covering my personal passions/interests.

 I'm a 3rd year Computing Science major with a minor in Mathematics.
 I'm primarily interested in Computer Vision, Image Processing/Analysis, as well as medical software applications.